 (c) an advocacy organization for veterans of Vietnam, Gulf War, and subsequent conflicts, for veteran-related issues whose primary services must include at least one (1) of the purposes for which the NV&GWVC was organized.

 ...*Gulf War also includes conflicts since that portion of the war concluded by the liberation of Kuwait.
-Inasmuch as the Iraqi dictator, Saddam Hussein, was not overthrown until the current Iraq War, and he continued his hostility toward the United States and supported anti-American terrorist activities (i.e. operating terrorist training facilities, awarding families of deceased terrorists, and purported involvement in the destruction of the Murrah Building in April of 1995.)
+Inasmuch as the Iraqi dictator, Saddam Hussein, was not overthrown until the current Iraq War, and continued his hostility toward the United States, supporting anti-American terrorist activities (i.e. operating terrorist training facilities, awarding families of deceased terrorists, and a purported involvement in the destruction of the Murrah Building in April, 1995.)

 The NV&GWVC welcomes organizations which include veterans of all conflicts from Vietnam to Somalia, Afghanistan, Iraq, and the War on Terror in general, and/or advocacy groups for such veterans.